-The first and third Thursday of each month will be designated as Town Board business meetings.
+A motion was made by Supervisor Bettez that the first and third Thursday of each month will be designated as Town Board business meetings.
 Town Board meetings will begin at 7:00 p.m. and the Agenda will be ready by 5 p.m. on the preceding Tuesday.
 Public Hearings will generally begin at 6:45 p.m. (unless otherwise noticed) with the Board meeting to follow.
 If an additional meeting is needed, the Supervisor has the authority to schedule the 2nd or 4th Thursday night of the month.
+The Supervisor and the Mayor will confer as to whether or not to cancel Joint meetings.